microsoft/finops-toolkit/docs/finops-hub/reports/commitment-discounts.md

 ## Coverage

-The **Coverage** page helps you identify any places where you could potentially save even more based on your historical usage patterns.
-The page uses the standard layout, but is optimized to show recommendations rather than focusing on cost, so sections differ from other pages.
+There are two **Coverage** pages that help you identify any places where you could potentially save even more based on your historical usage patterns with virtual machine reservations within a single subscription or shared across all subscriptions.
+Each page uses the standard layout optimized to show recommendations rather than focusing on cost, so sections differ from other pages.

-Most of the common cost filters are not available, since this page is focused future usage.
+Most of the common cost filters are not available.
 The following filters are available for recommendations:

-- Term – Length of time for a commitment-based discount.
+- Term – Length of time for a reservation.
-- Scope – Indicates how broadly commitments should be shared (i.e., Billing account, Management group, Subscription, Resource group).
+- Scope – Indicates how broadly reservations should be shared (i.e., Billing account, Management group, Subscription, Resource group).
-- Lookback – Period of historical time to use when recommending future commitments (e.g., 7-day, 30-day).
+- Lookback – Period of historical time to use when recommending future reservations (e.g., 7-day, 30-day).

 The KPIs on this page cover: